 If you’re not sure what category to choose, just choose one that is the closest match to the reason you’re starting this team.

 This is pretty straightforward: When do you want your team fundraiser to end?
-Click “Deadline” on the dashboard and enter in the date on the calendar.
+Click “Deadline” on the page editor sidebar and enter in the date on the calendar.

 How much do you want your team to raise?

 Note that this is the funding goal for the whole team, not just yourself.
 So think about how many people you anticipate joining your team, how much you expect they will be able to raise, and do some quick math to determine an appropriate funding goal for your team.
 (You’ll be able to set your team member’s goals for them when you create your fundraiser template.)